Prarthna-design/Geo-Mapping/README.md

-code was added to style marker in color code was added to syle the marker in size code was added to style the markers in shade of colors identifying magnetude
+code was added to style marker in color code was added to syle the marker in size code was added to style the markers in shade of colors identifying magnetude code was added to insert tag including magnitude of earthquake, date and space